0xREALAldc/solidity-studies-notes/Y2 - PC - Lesson 4 - Remix Fund Me.md

 			- the *revert* does the same as *require*, but without the conditional after

 - `Advanced solidity receive & fallback`
 	- what happens if someone sends ETH to a contract without calling a *payable* function?
-There's two special functions that we can call when this happens
+There's two special functions that we can call when this happens, and in *BOTH* we don't use the *keyword FUNCTION* before when declaring.
+It's because they're a special function and solidity knows this, just like the *constructor* where we don't use a *function* designator before declaring
 		- *receive*
 			- when there's *no data (no calldata)* linked to the transaction, the *receive* function will be triggered
-			-
+			- `receive() external payable { ... }`
 		- *fallback*
-			- whenever *data (calldata)* is sent with a transaction it will trigger *fallback* function
+			- whenever *data (calldata)* is sent with a transaction and it doesn't specify *ANY* of the functions that are declared in that contract address, then it will trigger *fallback* function
-			-
+			- `fallback() external payable { ... }`